naelah/naelah.github.io-old/_amsf/_app/_pages/about.md

 # Knapsack

-The knapsack problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+The knapsack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.

 # The Author